Virus fears trigger more holiday cancellations, restrictions

 In Spain, where the national average for new cases is double what it was a year ago, authorities are betting primarily on mandatory mask-wearing indoors, with no further restrictions planned.
 Neighboring Portugal is simply telling most nonessential workers to work from home for a week in January.

-Cases of omicron are doubling in Britain about every two days, and the latest surge has decimated the economy in the busy pre-Christmas period.
-The government has so far pinned its hopes on vaccine boosters.
+In Britain, where the latest surge has decimated the economy in the busy pre-Christmas period, the government has so far pinned its hopes on vaccine boosters.
 It has set up temporary clinics in soccer stadiums, shopping centers and cathedrals to meet a goal of offering everyone 18 and up an extra shot by the end of the month.

-But some leaders warn that boosters alone aren't enough and that tougher action will be needed.
+For Rusley’s family in Rhode Island, the news is worrying, but not enough to deter them from a long-delayed trip to Denver to visit her husband’s family.

-Hendrik Wuest, governor of North Rhine-Westphalia, Germany’s most populous state, said people need to be prepared for more restrictions after Christmas.
+They fly out after Christmas, but have decided they will spend extended time indoors only with vaccinated people this holiday season, something they would not have considered just a few months ago.

-“Omicron,” he said, “won’t forgive us any carelessness if we aren’t cautious.”
+“We’ve been here before, and we know how to do this,” Rusley said.
+“We’re not going to be hiding in our house, but at the same time, we’re not going to be taking unnecessary risks.”

 Lawless reported from London.
-Associated Press writers John Antczak in Los Angeles; Mark Pratt in Boston; Juan Lozano in Houston; Heather Hollingsworth in Mission, Kansas; Keith Ridler in Boise, Idaho; Rob Gillies in Toronto; Geir Moulson in Berlin; Aritz Parra in Madrid; Barry Hatton in Lisbon and Derek Gatopoulos in Athens contributed to this story.
+Associated Press writers Colleen Long in Washington; John Antczak in Los Angeles; Mark Pratt in Boston; Juan Lozano in Houston; Heather Hollingsworth in Mission, Kansas; Keith Ridler in Boise, Idaho; Rob Gillies in Toronto; Geir Moulson in Berlin; Aritz Parra in Madrid; Barry Hatton in Lisbon and Derek Gatopoulos in Athens contributed to this story.

 Follow all AP stories on the pandemic at https://apnews.com/hub/coronavirus-pandemic.